 Where Are They?

 The 11-person team lived and worked at the Mt.
 Erebus Volcano Observatory, a research station situated 3400 meters (12,451 ft) high near the summit crater of the volcano.
-They slept in tents in temperatures that can reach as low as -40 F (-40 C) but had a 16 by 24 foot hut to live in and shelter from the stormy weather.
+They slept in tents in temperatures that reached as low as -40 F (-40 C) but had a 16 by 24 foot hut to live in and shelter from the stormy weather.
 Even in summer winds can be over 100 mph.
-Mount Erebus is located on Ross Island, which is also home to three inactive volcanoes (Bird, Terror and Terra Nova) as well as McMurdo Station the largest research station in Antarctica and the center of operations for the US Antarctic Program Mount Erebus has a summit elevation of 3,794 meters (12,448 ft) and the rocks resemble those at the volcanoes Kilimanjaro and Kenya in East Africa.
+Mount Erebus is located on Ross Island, which is also home to three inactive volcanoes (Bird, Terror, and Terra Nova) as well as McMurdo Station, the largest research station in Antarctica and the center of operations for the US Antarctic Program.
+Mount Erebus has a summit elevation of 3,794 meters (12,448 ft) and the rocks resemble those at the volcanoes Kilimanjaro and Kenya in East Africa.
 Erebus and the East African volcanoes are situated in places where the earth’s crust and tectonic plates are being pulled apart by forces creating rift valleys.
 The West Antarctic rift system is one of the major rifts in the world and home to many volcanoes although only a handful are currently active.

 Meet the Team

 John Wood teaches middle school science at Talbert Middle School in Fountain Valley, California.
 I am so happy and proud of our district and students.
 I have been given the opportunity to visit and speak at every school in our district and I continue to be amazed at the positive response from the kids!
 They are excited to learn about the polar regions and the science that is being conducted there.
 I feel it is critical to our future that these children become motivated in understanding how the world works and the challenges they will face in the near future.
 The students have the imaginations and the energy needed to tackle STEM issues in an ever shrinking world.
 My goal is to connect my district and community with the current issues in cryosphere research that already affects us all.